 Help for People with Schizophrenia and Alcohol Use Disorder

 Whenever it comes to any case of treating alcohol use disorder in someone with a co-occurring disorder, the already taxing process of rehabilitation becomes that much harder.
-In the case of a schizophrenic, alcohol has become a dependency in handling their disorder.
-When they work to give that up, the symptoms of schizophrenia are likely to become worse.
+In the case of a schizophrenic, alcohol has become an unhealthy coping mechanism for handling their disorder.
+When they work to give up alcohol, the symptoms of schizophrenia are likely to become worse.
 This makes it risky to try and give up alcohol on one’s own.

 Alcoholics going through severe withdrawal, with no co-occurring disorders, have been known to hallucinate and become violent.
-(This is known as the delirium tremens, or the “DTs”) Adding the symptoms of schizophrenia, someone recovering could be more likely to be a danger to themselves and others.
+(This is known as the delirium tremens, or the “DTs”) Adding the symptoms of schizophrenia to this scenario, an individual could be more likely to be a danger to themselves and others.
 However, this can be minimized with professional medical assistance.
 Having specialists help means detoxing and recovering from alcohol abuse in a safe space, where symptoms of withdrawal can be monitored and treated accordingly.

 If you or someone you love suffers from alcoholism but fears triggering a co-occurring disorder when you attempt recovery, then reach out today.
 Dedicated treatment specialists are waiting to help in any way they can.

 Clinical Reviewer — Last Reveiwed: December 10, 2019

 D’Souza, Deepak; et al. (2006).
 Enhanced Sensitivity to the Euphoric Effects of Alcohol in Schizophrenia.
 Retrieved March 14th 2018 from https://www.nature.com/articles/1301207#results